-In previous articles, I explained how to download and verify Sparrow wallet, and how to connect it to your own node, or a public node.
-You should follow these guides:
+In previous articles, I explained how to download and verify Sparrow Bitcoin Wallet, and how to connect it to your own node, or a public node.
+You can follow these guides:

 An alternative to using Sparrow Bitcoin Wallet is Electrum Desktop Wallet, but I will proceed to explain Sparrow Bitcoin Wallet as I judge it to be the best for most people.
-Advanced users may like to use Electrum as an alternative.
+Advanced users may like to use Electrum as an alternative (see my guide).

-We will now load it up and connect the Trezor, with a new wallet containing a new passphrase.
-This wallet has never been exposed to Trezor Suite because it was created AFTER we connected the device to Trezor Suite.
-Make sure you never connect it to Trezor Suite ever again to not expose your new private wallet.
-(You can connect it with no passphrase because that’s your decoy wallet).
+We will now load it up Sparrow and connect the Trezor (with the seed phrase but now with a passphrase).
+This wallet has never been exposed to Trezor Suite because it will be created AFTER we connected the device to Trezor Suite.
+Make sure you never connect it to Trezor Suite ever again to not expose your new wallet.
+(You can connect it with no passphrase because that can be your decoy wallet).